 What to Bring

-OK, raise your hand if you are excited for your Aeolians sailing exploration?
+OK, raise your hand if you are excited for our sailing exploration of the Balearic Isles?

 Yep, me too.
 I know some of you have already packed, let’s see how you did …

 Are your papers in order?
-Your passport should be good for 3 months after your intended departure of Italy.
-I bring my driver’s license and a paper copy of my passport etc. More info on the Travel page.
-All Sail Aeolians pages …
+Your passport should be good for 3 months after your intended departure of Europe.
+Bring your driver’s license and a paper copy both.
+More info on the Travel page.
+All Sail Balearics pages … Click Here.

 What to Bring …

-• It is a Med climate, think 60’s through 80’s.
+• It is a fall Med climate, think upper 50’s through upper 70’s, normally.
 Comfortable clothes for yachting.
-Swimming temps will be mid 60s.
+Swimming temps will be around 70.

 • Something nice/casual for evening dining ashore.
 Light collared shirt, pants/khakis/jeans.
 For the ladies … whatever women wear always seems to be perfect :).
 Evenings can have a chill.

 • A jacket or pullover for light rain or cool evenings.
-Sweater/fleece for layering?
+Long sleeves and leggings for layering?

 • Swimwear if you are going in.
 It is good to bring a few clothes pins for drying on the rails (often supplied).
 A sarong or pareu wrap if you like.

 • Shoes, I’ll probably bring flip flops.
-And boat shoes for the planes and in nicer restaurants.
+And boat shoes for planes, boat and in nicer restaurants.
 Your deck shoes should be non-marking (no black soles).

 • A daypack, a small backpack or waistpack for exploring.